-‘Why should it be so difficult?’, we might ask.
-Because the ‘me’ that’s trying to solve the ‘problem’ is the cause of the ‘problem’ it’s trying to solve.
+Because the supposed ‘me’ that’s trying to solve the ‘problem’ is the cause of the ‘problem’ it’s trying to solve!
 No wonder we feel overwhelmed.

 Can we simply stop and be here with nothing?

-And in that unconditional openness, rather than warring with ourself, there’s compassion; compassion for this antiquated mechanism that’s still rattling away, still trying to save our life, still running on the old mis-taken belief that what we are is a limited self under threat.
+And in that unconditional openness, rather than warring with ourself, there’s compassion; compassion for this antiquated mechanism that’s still rattling away, still trying to save our life, still running on the old misbelief that we are but a limited self under threat.